Mississippi Gulf Coast Lawyers for Car Accident Injuries

 As mentioned previously, rollover accidents typically result from a convergence of factors that cause a vehicle to get turned over or flipped to its side.
 Some common factors that contribute to rollovers include:

 - Type of Vehicle: The make and model of a vehicle can often be a contributing factor to a rollover crash.
-While any vehicle could flip over under the wrong set of circumstances, this type of event is more likely to happen with vehicles that are taller, narrower, and have a higher center of gravity.
-Vehicles that fall into this category include sport utility vehicles (SUVs) and various types of vans and pickup trucks.
+Examples of vehicles that fall into this category include older model sport utility vehicles (SUVs) and various types of vans and pickup trucks.

 - Vehicle Speed: “Speed kills”, and this slogan is especially true when it comes to rollover crashes.
 In approximately 40% of rollover accident cases, the driver is going over the speed limit.
 In addition, nearly 75% of rollovers that involve fatalities happen on roads where the posted speed limit is 55 mph or above.

 - Accident Location: A lot of rollovers happen in rural areas where there are no medians, guardrails, or other barriers that prevent a vehicle from crossing the center line or going into the ditch.
 Without these barriers, the chances of a vehicle rolling over or getting tipped to its side increases.